MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 ## Identify the business transactions and their requirements

-The following list of questions address the requirements that can have the greatest effect your cost estimate.
+The following list of questions address the requirements that can have the greatest effect on your cost estimate.
 For example, your monthly bill might be within your budget now, but if you scale up or add storage space later, your cost might increase well over your budget.

 - Does your data need to be migrated to on-premises, external data centers, or other cloud-hosting environments?
 - What type of data do you intend to store?
 - How large are the entities you need to store?
 - What is the overall amount of storage capacity you need?
 - What kind of schemas apply to your data, for example, fixed schema, schema-on-write, or schema-on-read?
-- What are your data performance requirements, for example, acceptable response times for querying and aggregation of data once ingested?
+- What are your data performance requirements?
+For example, what are acceptable response times for querying and aggregation of data once ingested?
 - What level of fault-tolerance do you need to provide for data consumers?
 - What kind of data replication capabilities do you require?
 - Do the limits of a particular data store support your requirements for scale, number of connections, and throughput?